department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 **If you are working in the vets-website repository**, you can skip straight to the [developer documentation](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/).
 Otherwise, proceed below.

 <div class="vads-u-background-color--gold vads-u-padding--2 vads-u-display--inline-block vads-u-width--auto">
   <p class="vads-u-margin--0  vads-u-measure--5"><strong>We are still improving how you can install Formation into your project.
-In the meantime, these instructions should get you to get started with what is currently available.</strong></p>
+In the meantime, these instructions should help get you to get started with what is currently available.</strong></p>
 </div>